dvansoye/prompt-portfolio/performSystemsThinkingAnalysis.prompt.md

 - Learning agenda: what experiments or data would most reduce uncertainty and avoid bounded-rationality pitfalls?
 - Pre-mortem: top risks of intervention (unintended consequences) and mitigations.

+# Section 6 — Mermaid Diagram

+- Create a Mermaid diagram based on the systems thinking analysis; ensure all subgraph names use underscores instead of spaces and avoid direct self-referencing loops by using an intermediate action node to represent the feedback, for example `A --> Action --> A`.

 # Appendix A — Quick Glossary Within This Analysis

 - Stock: an accumulation (e.g., inventory, population, trust).